-Average household electricity use and to some extent total residential electricity consumption has levelled out over the last four years, despite 400 new residential connections from 2013-14 to 2016-17.
-This follows a period of higher electricity consumption variability, from 2006-07 to 2012-13.
+Hobart households are using 34%20 more electricity in 2016-17 than a decade ago in 2006-07, yet for most of the decade total electricity use in the residential sector has been decreasing.
+Total residential electricity consumption has levelled out over the last four years, despite over 256 new residential connections from 2013-14 to 2016-17.
+This follows a period of high electricity consumption variability, from 2006-07 to 2012-13.